-"The Lir Academy exists to provide the highest possible conservatoire training in Ireland.
+"The Lir Academy exists to provide the highest possible conservatoire training on the island of Ireland for careers in the theatre, TV, film and wider entertainment sectors.
 We are a centre of excellence, a hub for germinating talent and a training ground for brilliance.
 We aim to become one of the leading creative arts academies in the world."